MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/testing-BTP-Overview.md

 ---

-# Microsoft Bluetooth Test Platform (BTP)
+# Bluetooth Test Platform (BTP)

-The Bluetooth Test Platform (BTP) package is designed to be used for automated testing of bluetooth hardware & software.
-It can be used to exercise both host and peripheral radios as well as the OS stack.
+The Bluetooth Test Platform (BTP) is a software package to for automating testing of bluetooth hardware & software.
+It can be used to exercise bluetooth radios in the host (inside the PC) and peripheral radios.

 The Bluetooth Test Platform (BTP) is the software component of Microsoft's latest automated Bluetooth testing.
 The Traduci is the hardware platform that the BTP runs on and supports peripheral radios to be plugged into it.
 The package consists of software tests, a firmware package, a provisioning tool  the Traduci board and a set of peripheral radios used for testing basic functionality.

 As this time the only supported radio is the RN42.
 Purchasing information for the Traduci, RN42 and future radios can be found below.